 Using Rotating Signers to Scale IBFT Consensus Algorithm

-Blockchain is collaborative by nature, and architected to provide an equitable framework for everybody to participate.
-That’s why we introduced Rotating Signers – another industry first from Kaleido.
-This new feature allows you to rotate the group of validators used in an IBFT implementation, enabling broader participation by the consortia members.
-Using this new feature, you can:
+We introduced Rotating Signers – another industry first from Kaleido.
+This new service allows you to rotate the group of validators used in an IBFT implementation, enabling broader participation by the consortia members.
+Using this new service, you can:

-- Set the number of overall signers included in each round.
+- Set the number of active signers included in each round.

 - Set the number of nodes swapped in and out of each round.